umich-hist-399/campus-histories/essays/um-expansion-east.md

 Top: View of Arch from southwest (top); view of Arch from northeast (second from top); students walk through ‘The Arch—A Symbol of The College of Engineering’ (second from bottom); view of Diag from Engineering Arch; the Engineering Arch today.

-## Sources:
+## Sources

 - ‘‘1883 Heating Plant and 1894 Boiler House’
 [http://umhistory.dc.umich.edu/mort/original/1900/18%20-Boiler%20House%20(1894)/index.html](http://umhistory.dc.umich.edu/mort/original/1900/18%20-Boiler%20House%20(1894)/index.html)

 - Angell, J. Burrill.
-(1909).
 Farewell address of President James Burrill Angell to the undergraduate students of the University of Michigan, Waterman gymnasium, May the twenty-eighth, 1909.
-[Ann Arbor, Mich.: Ann Arbor Press.
+[Ann Arbor, Mich.: Ann Arbor Press].

 - Callard, Don.
-The Lost Street Names of Ann Arbor.
-The Ann Arbor Observer, July 24, 2009.
+The Lost Street Names of Ann Arbor. _The Ann Arbor Observer_, July 24, 2009.
 [http://aaobserver.aadl.org/aaobserver/19282](http://aaobserver.aadl.org/aaobserver/19282)

 - Crawford, Pamela.
 (1976).
 Detroit Observatory : architectural design project.
 University of Michigan, College of Architecture and Urban Planning.